SanmiAndreSofa/SanmiAndreSofa/README.md

 - 👋 Hi, I’m @SanmiAndreSofa
-- 👀 What would it take to build a general medical intelligence system?
+- 👀 What would it take to build a general medical intelligent system?
 A robotic medical assistant of some sort.
 - 🌱
 - 💞️